-The Canadian Architectural Licensing Authorities (CALA) is an informal federation of all Canadian territorial and provincial regulators.
-Having no formal governance authority, CALA takes direction from each provincial and territorial regulator, with each jurisdiction ratifying orders at the local level.
+The Regulatory Organizations of Architecture in Canada (ROAC) is an informal federation of all Canadian territorial and provincial regulators.
+Having no formal governance authority, ROAC takes direction from each provincial and territorial regulator, with each jurisdiction ratifying orders at the local level.

 - Broadly Experienced Foreign Architect (BEFA) certification program,

 - Canada/USA (NCARB) Inter-Agreement,

 - negotiations with the Architects Council of Europe (ACE), and

 - other international recognition agreements and negotiations, and

 - Alberta Association of Architects (AAA)

 - Saskatchewan Association of Architects (SAA)